Kansas City Chiefs will play San Francisco 49ers in Super Bowl LIV - KTVZ

 This is the 49ers’ first trip to the Super Bowl since Super Bowl XLVII in 2013, where they lost to the Baltimore Ravens.
 The 49ers have won five Super Bowls in franchise history, with the most recent win in 1995.

-Super Bowl LIV will be played at Hard Rock Stadium in Miami Gardens, Florida on February 2 and will air on Fox.
+Super Bowl LIV will be played at Hard Rock Stadium in Miami Gardens, Florida on February 2.